Photo by Karolina Grabowska via Pexels

 We are now beginning to witness gamification enter into the equation.
 Providing users with competitive goals (such as eating right or losing a certain amount of weight) is more likely targets will be met.
 This once again illustrates the preventative advantages of wearable devices.

 Because 5G wireless communications will dominate the industry in the coming years, it is perfectly logical to assume that wearable medical technology is set to enjoy this future.
-Furthermore, these units are likewise expected to become smaller and smarter, providing even more end-user insight.
+Furthermore, these units are expected to become smaller and smarter, providing even more end-user insight.

 Of course, wearable technology is never intended to represent a substitute for professional diagnoses.
 These units are instead designed to augment the effectiveness of existing medical practices while providing greater levels of insight to patients and doctors alike.
 Nevertheless, it will be interesting to see what the future has in store.